angeryrohan/Small-Team-Work-Collaboration-Tool/README.md

 # Deltask
-Firebase WebApplication for small teams to collaborate by assigning tasks
+Firebase WebApp Tool for small teams to assign tasks and deadlines to each other, see their own assigned tasks.

 <h2>Overview</h2>